vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ### Fast-forward

-In this course you will be directed to *fast-forward* in some of the labs by "cherry picking" git repo commits or tags.
+In this learning path you will be directed to *fast-forward* in some of the labs by "cherry picking" git repo commits or tags.

 In most cases,
 the lab instructions will have you pull in pre-authored tests or